 The vast majority of hard money lenders provide equity-based lending for residential real estate.
 Some specialized lenders will also offer loans on other property types such as commercial, industrial and land.
-Asset-based hard money lenders are capable of funding a wide variety of loans such as fix and flip loans, bridge loans, purchase loans, rental property loans, cash out and refinance loans, estate and trust loans, distressed property loans and various other loans secured by real estate.
+Asset-based hard money lenders are capable of funding a wide variety of loans such as fix and flip loans, bridge loans, purchase loans, investment property loans, cash out and refinance loans, estate, probate and trust loans, distressed property loans and various other loans secured by real estate.

 Asset-Based Lending for Primary Residences

 All asset-based mortgage lenders will provide loans on investment property for business purpose.
 Very few asset-based lenders will provide owner occupied (primary residence) consumer purpose loans.
 This is because consumer purpose loans are subject to additional government regulations, require more licensing and involve a more extensive underwriting process.

 Asset-based lenders who lend on primary residences can consider providing short-term loans to strong borrower’s with a reasonable exit strategy.
 The borrower must be in a position that will allow them to refinance into a long-term conventional loan in the next 1-3 years.